-Cerebral palsy can create severe problems that persist throughout the sufferer’s day-to-day life.
+CP can create severe problems that persist throughout the sufferer’s day-to-day life.
 Many cases of CP involve at least some involuntary movement that can disrupt normal activities.
 Others involve a persistent lack of muscle control that makes walking, standing, or manipulating objects difficult or impossible.
 Those with CP may have problems talking, eating, or breathing.
 They may also have learning impairments, seizures, or other major neurological problems.
-Those with the most serious cases of CP require intensive, lifelong medical attention, and cannot effectively care for themselves independently due to cognitive disruptions or reliance on medical equipment.
+Those with the most serious cases of CP require intensive, lifelong medical attention.
+They cannot effectively care for themselves independently due to cognitive disruptions or reliance on medical equipment.

-KidsHealth: Cerebral Palsy: Information on coping with cerebral palsy aimed at children.
+KidsHealth: Cerebral Palsy: Information on coping with CP aimed at children.

 Cerebral Palsy Family Network: Information on living with CP and networking with other sufferers and their families.
 Aimed at parents and planning long-term care for children with severe CP.

-Laurent Clerc National Deaf Education Center: CP: Information focused on potential accommodations for various forms of CP in a classroom environment.
+Laurent Clerc National Deaf Education Center: CP: Focused on potential accommodations for various forms of CP in a classroom environment.

-There is a vast and growing body of products aimed at restoring independence and fullness of life to sufferers of CP.
+There is a vast and growing body of products seeking to restore independence and fullness of life to sufferers of CP.
 Wheelchairs are available that can accommodate the needs of a wide variety of CP patients; walkers, canes, and other assistive devices are also available.
 For those with impaired fine motor control, small objects such as pencils and silverware have been designed in accessible forms.
-Patients who are unable to speak may use communication devices that interpret the movements of the throat or the input of a small keyboard in order to create recognizable vocalizations – much in the same way as noted physicist Stephen Hawking.
-For all of the daily challenges associated with CP, in whatever form, some assistive measure exists or is being researched.
+Patients who are unable to speak may use communication devices that interpret the movements of the throat.
+They can also input a small keyboard in order to create recognizable vocalizations – much like noted physicist Stephen Hawking.

 Center for Cerebral Palsy Spasticity: Information on treatment and the latest research from an advanced medical center at the Children’s Hospital of St. Louis.

-Cerebral Palsy Guide for Care: Excerpt from an extremely detailed medical analysis (much of which is available on the same site) focusing on diagnosis and care for those with CP.
+Cerebral Palsy Guide for Care: Excerpt from a medical analysis (much of which is available on the same site) focusing on diagnosis and care for those with CP.
 Somewhat technical but extremely thorough.